 The key lesson here from who moved my cheese is to not get too comfortable with your current situation.
 Be aware that things are always changing.
 Pay attention to the bigger picture.

 “Life is no straight and easy corridor along which we travel free and unhampered, but a maze of passages, through which we must seek our way, lost and confused, now and again checked in a blind alley.
 But always, if we have faith, a door will open for us, not perhaps one that we ourselves.”

 Don't let fear hold you back

-Fear is explored throughout the book.
+Fear is explored throughout the who moved my cheese book.
 As the people were comfortable with their existing situation when they needed to find new “cheese” fear set in.
 They were fearful if other good cheese existed.

 “The fear you let build up in your mind is worse than the situation that actually exists.”

 One way to overcome this fear is to visualize your goals.
 Create a compelling vision that can help you see a better future.
 In the story, one of the people gains confidence through this visualisation and starts to search for new cheese.
 Once they start, they realise change isn’t so bad.
 They learn that the more they change the easier it becomes.
 They learn the skills of change.

 “He realized his fears were making things worse.
 So he did what he would do if he weren’t afraid.
 He moved in a new direction.
 As he started running down the dark corridor he began to smile.
 Haw didn’t realize it yet, but he was discovering what nourished his soul.
 He was letting go and trusting what lay ahead for him, even though he did not know exactly what it was.
 To his surprise, Haw started to enjoy himself more and more.
 “Why do I feel so good?” he wondered.
 “I don’t have any Cheese and I don’t know where I am going.”
 Before long, he knew why he felt good.”